team-rocket-we-are-blasting-of-again/exam-final-product/README.md

 * kubernetes 2.13.1
 * camunda 7

 ### Mandatory feature requirements
-The following is a checklist from Dora which are requirements which we HAVE to meet so we will use this as a check list and write very short
-how we met each of the requirements.
+Required checklist delivered from our teacher.

-The software system integrates a variety of disparate applications, components, and data sources of three types:
+*The software system integrates a variety of disparate applications, components, and data sources of three types:*

-It Is a Composite System
+**It Is a Composite System**
-a. monolithic or legacy application
+a. ~~monolithic~~ or legacy application :heavy_check_mark:
-b. web services or service-oriented application
+b. web services :heavy_check_mark: or ~~service-oriented application~~
-c. microservices architecture application
+c. microservices architecture application  :heavy_check_mark:

 It Has Business Context
 The integration architecture design reflects the business context: